dojo/docs/dojo/attr.rst

 If an attribute was not specified for the DOM node, it will return a falsy value (see `dojo.hasAttr <dojo/hasAttr>`_).
 If you want to get a default value for missing attributes, use `dojo.getNodeProp <dojo/getNodeProp>`_, which always falls back to properties, if they are available.

+In dojo 1.7, dojo.attr has been kept in dojo/_base/html as a compatibility of dojo version before.

 =====
 Usage